ballerina-platform/ballerina-distribution/examples/graphql-client-security-oauth2-password-grant-type/graphql_client_security_oauth2_password_grant_type.md

 A GraphQL client, which is secured with OAuth2 password grant type can be used to connect to a secured GraphQL service.
 The client is enriched with the `Authorization: Bearer <token>` header by passing the `graphql:OAuth2PasswordGrantConfig` to the `auth` configuration of the client.

+This example shows how to send a GraphQL request with OAuth2 Authentication.

 ::: code graphql_client_security_oauth2_password_grant_type.bal :::

 ## Prerequisites